rabble-rouser/Healthspek-WebSpeks/README.md

 ## Web Spek Files

 - **/ (root)** : Accessing the root of your Spek URL must return the default Spek content.
 Your server might automatically load a file named *index.html* or similar.
 - **header.png** : If there is a file named `header.png` located in your Spek directory then it will be used as your Spek header.
 If this image is missing, a default header design with your Spek name will be displayed instead.
-We recommend that `header.png` be 320 pixels wide by 40 pixels tall.
+We recommend that `header.png` be 320 pixels wide by 40 pixels tall and have a transparent background.
+This image will be displayed over light gray and white backgrounds.

 ## Web Spek API